underwatergrasshopper/poe_exp_after_dot/README.md

 `Default.format` is file where format of InfoBoard text is stored.

-`exp_data.json` if file where measure entries are stored.
+`exp_data.json` is file where measure entries are stored.

-`character/` if folder where measure entries are stored for specific characters.
+`character/` is folder where measure entries are stored for specific characters.

 # How to run tests